New CPFSA CEO to be named soon

 The position of CEO became vacant in January when Rosalee Gage-Grey was asked to step down from the role amid controversy following a damaging report surrounding American Carl Robanske and his agency, Embracing Orphans.

 An investigation by the Office of the Children’s Advocate (OCA) cited gross breach of care in the controversial partnership between the CPFSA and Robanske, who was flagged in the United States over inappropriate sexual contact with a child.

-Williams said support for child protection will be bolstered as Marsha Smith was recently appointed state minister at the education ministry with a focus on the child protection sector.
+Williams said support for child protection will be bolstered as Marsha Smith was recently appointed state minister with a focus on the child protection sector.